Skip To Main Content

 Facilities for Our Future

 • Deerfield Public Schools District 109 has reached a significant moment in our history, in our future.
-After more than three years of planning, and with thoughtful input from a representative Referendum Task Force, the Board of Education is considering placing a capital facilities referendum on the March 2026 ballot.
+After more than three years of planning, and with thoughtful input from a representative Referendum Task Force, the Board of Education voted to place a facilities referendum on the March 2026 ballot.

 • This site is your go-to source for accurate, accessible, up-to-date information.
-Whether you’re a parent, staff member, neighbor or longtime Deerfield resident, your voice matters.
-We invite you to explore the materials, attend an event, ask questions and share your feedback.
-This is about more than buildings, it’s about supporting student learning for generations to come.
+Whether you’re a parent, staff member, neighbor or longtime Deerfield resident, we invite you to explore the materials, attend an event and ask questions.
+This process is about more than buildings, it’s about student learning for generations to come.

 Asked & Answered